abinit/abipy/docs/scripts_howto.rst

 to read the structure from ``FILE`` and generate a CIF_ file (default behaviour).

-The majority of the netcfd files produced by Abinit contain structural information so this command can be used with netcdf ouput files as well as Abinit input/output files and all the other formats supported by pymatgen.
+The majority of the netcdf_ files produced by Abinit contain structural information so this command can be used with netcdf ouput files as well as Abinit input/output files and all the other formats supported by pymatgen e.g. POSCAR files.
 Other formats can be specified with the ``-f`` option.
 For example::